03 December, 2025

 On the same page, you will see important information for applicants and instructions for other ways to apply (software, post).

-You’ll need to register on the Companies House service or sign in if you have an account.
 The same webfiling service can also be used for the company’s annual statement, returns, information about the members, etc.

 Follow the instructions to fill in the necessary fields, including, of course, the old and the new addresses.